robolab-pavia/slr-kit/slrkit_projects.md

 It imports the database in a `csv` usable by the other commands.
 To each paper is assigned a progressive identification number in the column `id`.
 All the selected columns are imported from the input file.
-The citation count for each paper is also retrived and imported as the column `citation`.
+The citation count for each paper is also retrieved and imported as the column `citation`.
 If the option `--list_columns` is set, the command outputs only the list of available columns of the input file specified in the configuration file and no data is imported.

 After a correct execution, the command changes `journals_extract.toml`, `journals_filter.toml` and `report.toml` files updating their `ris_file` field with the name of the input file.